 When Konnor died I felt as if time should have stood still.
-If not stopped then the earth may have shuddered, paused on it’s axis.
-I felt the earth shift, the very subtle stillness of it at the very moment I was told of his death.
+If the clock did not stop then the earth may have shuddered, paused on it’s axis.
+I felt my world shift, a quiet stillness of it at the very moment I was told of his death.
 Konnor is gone, the world stopped turning.
 I could swear it to be true.
 Time stopped at that very moment.

 Time is such a precious gift.
 More so when we have no idea how little of it we have to treasure.
 I think about my life now void of my children except one.
 My three daughters all grown and out of the house and on their own.
 I don’t see them enough.
 There never seems to be enough time to spend with them.
 My son is the only one left at home with me.
 I know I smother him.
 I can’t help it.
 They were home and in the blink of an eye they are gone.
 I ask myself, “Did I hug them enough?”
 “Did I tell them I love them enough?”
 God forbid I leave this earth and they should ever question my love for them.
 There should be no cause for doubt.
 I will tell them time and time again.